-Thank you for your inquiry regarding our work and travel abroad program!
-We have some exciting new changes for 2019!
+We have some exciting new changes for 2020!

-Thailand is a country with a very rich culture, however the last few years Thailand has beome not only a very popular tourist destination but a home away from home for many Westerners.
+Thailand is a country with a very rich culture; a very popular tourist destination but a home away from home for many Westerners.
 Our teachers make life long friendships, spend their weekends and holidays on the most amazing beaches, visit temples, waterfalls, forests, food markets AND so much more……

-Moving to Thailand and teaching English in a humble culture is not only rewarding but also very inriching towards one’s own self.
+Moving to Thailand and teaching English in a humble culture is not only rewarding but also very enriching towards one’s own self.

 Our applicants are placed all over Thailand, some in big cities, some in smaller towns and some even prefer more rural areas.
-Whichever adventure you are looking for,we can help.
+Whichever adventure you are looking for, We CAN make it happen

 - RSA, USA, AUS, CAN, UK & European passport holders